jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-19.md

 {{< /r >}}

 <!--  Turn in, I pray you, into your servant’s house, and tarry all night,
-and wash your feet, and ye shall rise up early, and go on your ways.  -->
+and wash your feet, and you shall rise up early, and go on your ways.  -->